 Your tree may show signs of bad health by shedding its leaves and probably have a lot of dry branches.
 However, this doesn’t usually paint the full picture and may not necessarily mean that it’s dead.
 So how would you tell that your tree is actually dead or dying and needs to be removed?

 The scratch test is used to tell if a tree is dead or dying by using a sharp knife to remove the outer skin from a branch or trunk.
-If the exposed layer is brown or white and dried out, then the tree is probably dead or dying.
+If the exposed layer is brown or white and dried out, then the tree is considered dead or dying.
 If it is green, the tree is still alive.

 Checking whether a tree is dead or alive using the scratch test is easily the most effective way to make sure that the tree is dead and not dormant.